 1. Service Area FCL - Integrated Team for Families, Youth and Parenting 2.
 Proposal No. 3 3.
 Head of Service Debbie Corbridge What is the proposal?
 Use the savings proposal wording and mo re detail if needed 4.
 Budget Proposal Young people are responsible for the distribution of the £110,000 (reducing to the annual Youth Led Grants programme.
-Young people take a lead on how the decisions on the priorities, framework for allocating funds, writing bids and evaluation of the current agreed priorities for this programme are: • Improving young people's mental health • Reducing the harm from young people's alcohol and substance misuse endering the harm from young people to participate in new and chate the supporting young people who have faced additional disadvantage due.
-The eligibility criteria include: • Benefiting young people aged 11-19 (up to 25 if they have special educe to Ensuring distribution of funding takes into account the geographical are people facing challenges in their lives, particularly around equality issue. • Working in partnership with one of the lead Youth Service Grant Provides Succeeding in encouraging participation with the voice of young people broadening the area of influence for young people.
+Young people take a lead on how the decisions on the priorities, framework for allocating funds, writing bids and evaluation of the current agreed priorities for this programme are: • Improving young people's mental health • Reducing the harm from young people's alcohol and substance misuse enderging the harm from young people to participate in new and chate the supporting young people who have faced additional disadvantage due.
+The eligibility criteria include: • Benefiting young people aged 11-19 (up to 25 if they have special educe to Ensuring distribution of funding takes into account the geographical are people facing challenges in their lives, particularly around equality issue. • Working in partnership with one of the lead Youth Service Grant Provides. • Succeeding in encouraging participation with the voice of young people broadening the area of influence for young people.
 Your project will have young people are involved in and shape the activities and be part of the end of the proposal is to cease the Youth Led Grants funding.
 The proposal is to cease the Youth Led Grants funding. cational needs) eas of the city and groups of young es ers listed above e being embedded across all work, we a clear approach as to how e offer.

 Highlight the most significant disproportionate impacts on groups 5.
-Summary of impacts All funded projects target disadvantaged young people.
-A reduction in funding youth projects not being funded.
-This would impact on young people aged between they have special educational needs), particularly those with SEND, those final young people, gender specific groups and those impacted by Covid (particular people). ople aged between 11 - 19 years (up to 25 if ND, those financially disadvantaged, BAME 6.
-Assess level of impact 3 What actions ar e planned to reduce/avoid negative in mpacts and increase positive impacts?
-7. Key actions to reduce negative impacts To compensate for this reduction in funding a proportion of the Holiday Activity and Food (HAF) programme funding (if continued; dependant on annual spending review decisions) could be ringfenced for youth groups most impacted on to focus on providing holiday activities with a healthy meal for young people taking up free school meals.
-Youth providers targeting these groups would be supported in seeking other funding opportunities 8.
-Identify disproportionate impacts Different Groups to be included in assessment Possible disproportionate impact on group/s?
+Summary of impacts youth projects not they have special e target disadvantaged young people.
+A reduct being funded.
+This would impact on young peo ducational needs), particularly those with SEI der specific groups and those impacted by Co ND, those financially disadvantaged, BAME 6.
+Assess level of impact 3 What actions ar re planned to reduce/avoid negative i mpacts and increase positive impacts?
+7. Key actions to reduce negative impacts funding (if continue this reduction in funding a proportion of the Hd; dependant on annual spending review decion of the providing holiday activities with a hd isions) could be ringfenced for youth groups Youth providers targeting these groups would be supported in seeking other funding opportunities 8.
+Identify dispropo ortionate impacts Different Groups to be included in assessment Possible disproportionate impact on group/s?
 Describe potential impact (positive effects and negative impacts or potential barriers) Action/s (including details of a full EIA to be completed if required/relevant) Note: Actions should directly relate to the potential impacts identified.